nadoo/glider/README.md

   - dns over proxy
   - force upstream querying by tcp
   - association rules between dns and forwarder choosing
-  - association rules between dns and ipset
+  - association rules between dns and ipset/nftables sets
   - dns cache support
   - custom dns record
-- IPSet management (linux kernel version >= 2.6.32):
+- IPSet and nftables set management on Linux:
   - add ip/cidrs from rule files on startup
   - add resolved ips for domains from rule files by dns forwarding server
 - Serve http and socks5 on the same port